Melissa Rivers Reflects On ‘Fashion Police’ As Her Mother’s 22-Year Red Carpet Tradition Comes To An End

 Indeed, back in the 1990s, Joan Rivers and her daughter Melissa changed the red carpet forever when they asked awards ceremony attendees the all-important question: “Who are you wearing?”
 In 2010, Joan Rivers revealed to E!
 News that her inquiries about designer gowns spawned today’s red carpet culture.

-“We were the only ones that did [red carpet commentary] in the beginning and we came up with the phrase ‘Who are you wearing?’ and all that stuff,’ Joan said.
+“We were the only ones that did [red carpet commentary] in the beginning and we came up with the phrase ‘Who are you wearing?’ and all that stuff,” Joan said.

 The early seasons of Fashion Police featured Joan Rivers and a team of co-panelists that featured George Kotsiopoulos, Giuliana Rancic, and Kelly Osbourne, while later panels included Kathy Griffin, Margaret Cho, NeNe Leakes, and fashion stylist Brad Gorecki.

 The fashion commentary came with biting categories, such as “Slut Cut” and “Starlet or Streetwalker.”
 Not surprisingly, some of Joan Rivers’ critiques were controversial.
-There was borderline body shaming, slut-shaming, and a steady stream of off-color jokes.
+There was borderline body-shaming, slut-shaming, and a steady stream of off-color jokes.
 Of Rihanna’s 2012 Grammy Awards dress, Joan Rivers famously said, “Rihanna could make a full body cast look sexy.
 And, if she keeps dating Chris Brown, she might.”

 While Fashion Police hit some major bumps in the road after Joan’s death in 2014, Melissa Rivers later stepped in as co-host to try to save her mother’s show.
 Three years later, Fashion Police takes its final walk down the red carpet.